On the Complexity of Winner Determination and Strategic Control in Conditional Approval Voting: Introduction

-Barrot and Lang [\citeyear{BL16}] introduced a framework for expressing dependencies, tailored for approval voting elections.
-In particular, the notion of a conditional approval ballot was defined and new voting rules were introduced, that generalized some of the known rules in the standard setting of approval voting.
-Among the properties that were studied, it was also exhibited that a higher level of expressiveness implies higher computational complexity.
-Namely, the Minisum solution is efficiently computable in the standard setting but its generalization, referred to as {\it Conditional Minisum}, was proved to be $\np$-hard.
-Beyond $\np$-hardness, computational properties were not the main focus of \cite{BL16}, and therefore, it has remained open whether the problem admits approximation algorithms with favorable guarantees or even exact algorithms for special cases.
+It is rather obvious that voting separately for each issue cannot provide a good solution in any of the above settings.
+Consequently, as detailed in the ``Related Work" section, several approaches have been suggested to take into account preferential dependencies.
+Nevertheless, the majority of these works are suitable for rules where voters are required to express a ranking over the set of issues or have a numerical representation of their preferences instead of approval-based preferences.
+The first work that introduced a framework for expressing dependencies exclusively in the context of approval voting was by Barrot and Lang \citeyear{BL16}.
+They defined the notion of a conditional approval ballot (where the voters can specify a dependency graph for the issues of the election in conjunction with their ballots) and introduced new voting rules, that generalized some of the known rules from the literature of the standard approval setting.
+Among the properties that were studied, it was also exhibited that, in general, a higher level of expressiveness implies higher computational complexity.
+More precisely, the Minisum solution (also frequently referred to as the Approval Voting rule) is known to be efficiently computable in the standard (unconditional) approval setting, but its generalization, referred to as {\it Conditional Minisum} (or \cms\ in short), was shown to be \np-hard.
+In the unconditional approval setting, the Minisum solution stands as the most straightforward method for selecting winning alternatives, and it has established itself as one of the primary election systems extensively examined in economic theory, political science and computational social choice, being also widely used in practice \cite{ulle}.